DECEMBER 2018 IMPORTANT WATCHES

 - Fine watches by the major watch houses and brands of the world, including Rolex, Patek Philippe, Omega, and more.

-NEW YORK, NY—On December 6, 2018 at 2PM EST, Fortuna will host the Important Watches auction in its 5th Avenue showroom.
-The auction presents an exciting collection of vintage and contemporary timepieces from the most respected watch houses and brands of the world, ranging from Rolex, Patek Philippe, Omega, and more.
-Highlighting the sale, is an exceedingly rare 1976 Omega Speedmaster Apollo-Soyuz, one of 500 limited edition timepieces especially created to commemorate the first joint U.S.A. and Soviet space flight.
+NEW YORK, NY—Fortuna’s Important Watches auction took place on December 6, 2018 at 2PM EST, in their 5th Avenue showroom.
+The auction presented an exciting collection of vintage and contemporary timepieces from the most respected watch houses and brands of the world, ranging from Rolex, Patek Philippe, Omega, and more.
+Highlighting the sale was an exceedingly rare 1976 Omega Speedmaster Apollo-Soyuz, one of 500 limited edition timepieces especially created to commemorate the first joint U.S.A. and Soviet space flight.
 Omega Speedmasters have long been known for its strong association with NASA and the moon landing, being the only watch to pass NASA’s rigorous testing for flight qualification.
 Thus, while nearly every Omega Speedmaster is undoubtedly a fine piece of machinery, this particular model marks a significant point in history—the beginning of the end of the Cold War.
+The watch achieved $40,625, against a pre-sale estimate of $15,000-$25,000.

-In other vintage watch highlights, an original Blancpain Fifty Fathoms MILSPEC I from the 1950s will be available for auction.
+In other vintage watch highlights, an original Blancpain Fifty Fathoms MILSPEC I from the 1950s achieved $46,875 at auction.
 It is widely considered to be the first modern dive watch, and like the Omega Apollo-Soyuz, this watch is a true testament to mankind’s history as daring explorers.
 In the times before computers and advanced diving equipment, Captain Robert Maloubier and Lieutenant Claude Riffaud, commanders of the French Combat Diving School, found that there were no watches suitable for the needs of their elite dive soldiers.
 They drafted some requirements for an ideal dive watch and went to various companies, all of which declined, believing it would be unwise to invest in such a niche market.
 However, Blancpain CEO Jean-Jacques Fiechter was an avid diver and took on the project with commanders Maloubier and Riffaud.
 The result was a pioneer in all tool watches, equipped with innovations that would influence all other dive watches to come.
 It was the first watch to introduce a unidirectional rotating bezel, allowing divers to easily keep track of the elapsed minutes underwater.
-Some model variations, like the one Fortuna will offer in December, even featured a color-changing humidity indicator on the dial that could alert the diver of a breach in the case’s seal.
+Some model variations, like the one Fortuna offered in December, even featured a color-changing humidity indicator on the dial that could alert the diver of a breach in the case’s seal.
 The watch was first released in 1953 with only about 1000 pieces ever made, and is quickly becoming one of the most desirable watches among vintage collectors.
-It will be offered for an estimated $40,000 – $60,000.

 We Invite You to Auction!

-We are always accepting consignments for upcoming auctions.
+We are always accepting consignments for upcoming auctions, whether it is a single item or an entire collection.
 Please contact our office or fill out our web form for a complimentary auction appraisal of your jewelry and fine watches.
-Our specialists are always available to discuss the sale of a single item or an entire collection.
+Our specialists look forward to helping you understand the value of your jewelry and watches.

 For more information, please contact us at: